 Rationale

 Transborder risks and cooperation are crucial in the European Union, where 37.5% of the EU population lives in border areas, spanning 38 intra-EU borders that often involve both administrative and linguistic divides.
-While adaptation plans are usually prepared within a single territory (e.g. at national, regional or local scales), climate risks do not stop at the border.
+While adaptation plans are usually prepared within a single territory (e.g. at national, regional or local levels), climate risks do not stop at the borders.
 For instance, around 70% of Europe's freshwater bodies are part of international river basins, making flooding and droughts typical transborder risks.
 Similarly, wildfires pose a significant transborder threat, as they can spread rapidly across national borders, affecting multiple countries simultaneously.
+The same applies to transborder coastal areas affected by sea level rise and coastal erosion.

-To be truly resilient, European regional and local authorities therefore need to integrate their action with their neighbours and take serious consideration of the transborder dimension of climate risks.
+To be truly resilient, European regional and local authorities therefore need to integrate their action with their neighbours and consider seriously the transborder dimension of climate risks.

 Solutions sought